 WETLANDS - Areas that are inundated or saturated by surface water or ground water at a frequency and a duration sufficient to support, and under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil.
-Wetland boundaries will be determined by using the methodology in Florida Administrative Code Chapter 17-340 as ratified and amended in Florida Statute Section 373.4211.
+Wetland boundaries will be determined by using the methodology in Florida Statute Section 373.4211.